akramnarejo/data-science-projects/README.md

-# Projects
+# Data Science Projects that I have worked on
-data science projects i have worked on.